rubymonsters/webapps-for-beginners/source/15-databases/04-orm.md

 class Member # we'd need to somehow include the ORM functionality end

+# Find one member

-member = Member.where(id: 1)
+member = Member.find(id: 1)
 puts "#{member.name} has joined on #{member.joined_on}."

+# Change the member's joined_on date:

-member.joined_at = '2013-06-23'
+member.joined_on = '2013-06-24'
 member.save

+puts
 puts "Correction!"

-member = Member.where(id: 1)
+member = Member.find(id: 1)
 puts "#{member.name} has joined on #{member.joined_on}."

+# Find several members based on their joined_on date:

+puts
+puts "Who joined on 2013-06-24?" members = Member.where(joined_on: '2013-06-24')
+members.each do |member|
+  puts "#{member.name} has joined on #{member.joined_on}."
+end
 ```

 And this would output:

 ```
+Anja has joined on 2013-06-23.

+Correction!
 Anja has joined on 2013-06-24.

-Correction!
+Who joined on 2013-06-24?
-Anja has joined on 2013-06-23.
+Anja has joined on 2013-06-24.
+Carla has joined on 2013-06-24.
 ```

 Of course the details of this Ruby code might vary, depending on the concrete
 ORM tool that we are using.

-But the basic idea is that we can use Ruby classes
+But the basic idea is that we can use Ruby classes and objects to retrieve some
-and objects to retrieve some data from the database (as in `Member.where(id:
+data from the database (as in `Member.find(id: 1)`), which would then appear in
-1)`), which would then appear in our application as a normal Ruby object.
-We
+our application as a normal Ruby object.
+We can call methods to look up fields
-can call methods to look up fields (such as in `member.name`, which returns the
+(such as in `member.name`, which returns the value from the `name` column).
-value from the `name` column).
-And we can use the same object to modify, and
-save the data back to the database.
+And we can use the same object to modify, and save the data back to the
+database.

 Two widely used ORMs in Ruby are [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord),
 which is part of Rails, and [Sequel](https://github.com/jeremyevans/sequel),